Maloochow/Maloochow.github.io/_posts/2020-06-19-a_gem_with_personality.markdown

 Now let's talk about my journey:
-# 1. Errors coming back bc...?
+# 1. Error keeps coming back bc...?
 I used two differet API and a JSON file I downloaded locally.
 For documentation purpose, I will specify the two ways I used to apply API key below:

 1st way: